Understanding lead time for changes in software development

 Measuring the lead time for changes in your software development process is crucial for enhancing efficiency and making your development pipeline more efficient.
 This metric quantifies the time it takes for a code change to transition from its initial commit to a state where it is deployable.
 To measure lead time for changes, follow this systematic approach, which includes a formula and detailed explanations:

 The first step in measuring change lead time is clearly defining the process's starting and ending points.
 The starting point is typically when a code change is committed to the version control system, often called the "code commit."
-On the other hand, the ending point is when the difference is in a deployable state.
+On the other hand, the ending point is when the difference is in a deplorable state.
 It has successfully passed through all necessary stages, including code review, testing, and integration, and is ready for deployment.

-Collect Data:
+Collect data:

 To gather the data required for lead time measurement, leverage your version control systems (e.g., Git) and deployment pipelines.
 You need to track when the code change was committed and when it was deployed.
 This information can be extracted from the commit timestamps in your version control system and the deployment timestamps in your deployment pipelines.